Subchapter B - Rules of Conduct

 (a) A party may appear in person, by an attorney, or by a duly authorized representative.
 A person appearing for a party, including by telephone conference call, is required to file a notice of appearance with OATH.
-Docketing of a case by an attorney or representative of a party shall be deemed to constitute the filing of a notice of appearance by that person.
-The filing of any papers by an attorney or representative who has not previously appeared shall constitute the filing of a notice of appearance by that person, and shall conform to the requirements of subdivisions (b) and (d) of this section.
+Docketing of a case by an attorney or representative of a party will be deemed to constitute the filing of a notice of appearance by that person.
+The filing of any papers by an attorney or representative who has not previously appeared will constitute the filing of a notice of appearance by that person, and will conform to the requirements of subdivisions (b), (d) and (e) of this section.

-(b) The appearance of a member in good standing of the bar of a court of general jurisdiction of any state or territory of the United States shall be indicated by the suffix "Esq." and the designation "attorney for (petitioner or respondent)", and the appearance of any other person shall be indicated by the designation "representative for (petitioner or respondent)".
+(b) The appearance of a member in good standing of the bar of a court of general jurisdiction of any state or territory of the United States must be indicated by the suffix "Esq." and the designation "attorney for (petitioner or respondent)", and the appearance of any other person must be indicated by the designation "representative for (petitioner or respondent)".

-(c) Absent extraordinary circumstances, no application shall be made or argued by any attorney or other representative who has not filed a notice of appearance.
-Participation in a telephone conference call on behalf of a party by an attorney or representative of the party shall be deemed an appearance by the attorney or representative.
-Nonetheless, upon making such an appearance, the attorney or representative shall file a notice of appearance in conformity with subdivisions (b) and (d) of this section.
+(c) Absent extraordinary circumstances, no application may be made or argued by any attorney or other representative who has not filed a notice of appearance.
+Any application submitted on behalf of a party or participation in a conference, whether by e-mail, letter or phone, will be deemed an appearance by the attorney or representative.
+After making such an appearance, the attorney or representative must file a notice of appearance in conformity with subdivisions (b), (d) and (e) of this section.

 § 1-12 Withdrawal and Substitution of Counsel.

-(a) An attorney who has filed a notice of appearance shall not withdraw from representation without the permission of the administrative law judge, on application.
-Withdrawals shall not be granted unless upon consent of the client or when other cause exists as delineated in the applicable provisions of the Code of Professional Responsibility.
+(a) An attorney who has filed a notice of appearance must not withdraw from representation without the permission of the administrative law judge, on application.
+Withdrawals will not be granted unless upon consent of the client or when other cause exists as delineated in the applicable provisions of the Code of Professional Responsibility.

-(b) Notices of substitution of counsel may be served and filed more than twenty days before trial without leave of the administrative law judge.
-Applications for later substitutions of counsel shall be granted freely absent prejudice or substantial delay of proceedings.
+(b) Notices of substitution of counsel must be served and filed with OATH and the opposing party.
+A party may substitute counsel without leave of the administrative law judge as long as the substitution is made more than twenty days before trial.
+Applications for later substitutions of counsel will be granted freely absent prejudice or substantial delay of proceedings.

 Go Here for Annotation 1-12